wp-plugins/super-socializer/readme.txt

 * Fixed the bug due to redeclaration of Twitter OAuth class

 = 1.0.1 =
-* Minor bug fixing in Facebook feed functionality
+* Minor bug fix in Facebook feed functionality

 = 1.0.0 =
-* First version of the plugin
+* Initial release of the plugin

 == Upgrade Notice ==

 = 1.0.0 =
-* First version of the plugin
+* Initial release of the plugin

 = 1.0.1 =
-* Minor bug fixing in Facebook feed functionality
+* Minor bug fix in Facebook feed functionality

 = 1.0.2 =
 * Fixed the bug due to redeclaration of Twitter OAuth class